dqops/dqo/docs/checks/column/numeric/population-variance-in-range.md

 ## **daily partition population variance in range**

 **Check description**
-Verifies that the population Variance of all values in a column is not outside the set range.
+Verifies that the population variance of all values in a column is not outside the set range.
 Creates a separate data quality check (and an alert) for each daily partition.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|